whonoahexe/sideby.me/README.md

 - [x] Optimize controls dialogue for mobile because it is too long and can be clicked behind (sometimes)
 - [x] A feature to change videos in between sessions
 - [ ] Enable chat overlay in fullscreen
-- [ ] Implement notification sound for messages?
+- [x] Implement notification sound for messages
 - [ ] Develop native player (far future)
 - [ ] Add subtitles support
 - [ ] Explore voice and video features along with text